ralphman1/AlphaTrade-Engine/README.md

 - Never invest more than you can afford to lose
 - Understand the risks involved
 - Be aware of cross-chain transaction risks
+- Understand that meme tokens can be delisted quickly
+- Monitor position alerts and delisting notifications

 ---